mtzgroup/tcparse/README.md

   python -m pip install qcparse
   ```

-- Parse a file into a `SinglePointComputedProperties` object with a single line of code.
+- Parse a file into a `SinglePointComputedProps` object with a single line of code.

   ```python
   from qcparse import parse_computed_props